esper-io/dev-docs/docs/home/provisioner.md

 1. Download the Esper Device Provisioner from [here](http://downloads.esper.io/esper-provisioner/mac/Esper%20Device%20Provisioner-1.0.0-beta.dmg)

 2. Open Finder and go to where you have downloaded the file.
-Most probably, it will be in your Downloads’ folder
+Most probably, it will be in your Downloads’ folder:

-:

 ![](./assets/OLD_DASHBOARD/prov13.png)